Skip to main content

 The Collection class implements the iterable protocol, so you can use for of loop to iterate through it.

-Note that array access in Collection is available only for reading already loaded items, we cannot add new items to Collection this way.
+Note that array access in Collection is available only for reading already loaded items, you cannot add new items to Collection this way.

-To get all entities stored in a Collection, we can use getItems() method.
+To get all entities stored in a Collection, you can use getItems() method.
 It will throw in case the Collection is not initialized.
-If we want to disable this validation, we can use getItems(false).
-This will give us the entity instances managed by the identity map.
+If you want to disable this validation, you can use getItems(false).
+This will give you the entity instances managed by the identity map.

 Alternatively, you can use toArray() which will serialize the Collection to an array of DTOs.
 Modifying those will have no effect on the actual entity instances.